emtecinc/signalr-tester/README.md

 ### Summary
 #
-This tool is a console based application for testing **SignalR Hub**, and supports hub created using **Asp.Net SignalR** and **Asp.Net SignalR Core**.
+This tool is a console based application for testing **SignalR Hub**, and supports hub created using **Asp.Net SignalR** and **Asp.Net Core SignalR**.
 You can create your own test setup as DLL, drop it in to a secific directory of the tool, and you are done!!
 Tool will do the rest for you.

 Currently it supports following features: